nxhuy-github/k8s-note/kubernetes.md

 <br/>

 :information_source: In real world scenario, for each of the applications in our list, we should have to define [one **Deployment** for one application](https://stackoverflow.com/questions/43217006/how-to-configure-a-kubernetes-multi-pod-deployment), for example: if our system has 4 components: API Server, UI Server, Redis cache, Timer task Server => we should create 4 **Deployments** (knowing that one component defined by one **Pod**).

+## Storage Volumes
+At some point, your apps requires storage where the data is stored and accessed
+- How does this storage volumes are handled inside the K8s?
+- How can data persist beyond **Pod** life?
+- How do the containers in same **Pod** share data among them?

+That's when the **Volumes**(for short) comes in.
+In general, we have two principal groups of **Volumes**:
+- Ephemeral : same lifetime as **Pods**
+- Durable : Beyond **Pods** lifetime

+In detail, K8s support multiple types of **Volumes** such as emptyDir, hostPath, configMap, gcePersistentDisk, azureDisk, awsElasticBlockStore, etc. We'll workthrough some of them.

+### emptyDir
+- K8s creates the empty directory volume on the Node where **Pod** is scheduled.
+    - After that, the containers inside that **Pod** can write and read the data from this volume.

+- Data stays as long as the **Pod** is alive.
+    - So once **Pod** is removed from a Node, the **emptyDir** is deleted and the data inside is wipe out forever.

+- The primary use is for the temporary space and to share data between multiple containers in the **Pod**.

+### hostPath
+- exposes a file or directory on the Worker Node as a volume inside the **Pod**.
+- the Data inside the **hostPath** volume remains even after the **Pod** is terminated.
+    - It comes close to the **Docker Volume** concept because, basically, **Docker Volume** will expose the host file system directory as one of the internal directory of container.

+:warning: We need to be very *cautious* when using this type of volume inside the production environment.
+Because, when the **Pod** is scheduled on the multiple Worker Nodes, then K8s will create the **hostPath** volume on each Worker Node -> Worker Nodes will have their own exclusive **hostPath** volume which may not be insync and the **Pods** will deal the different storage.

+:information_source: So unless we have the specific requirements, don't use **hostPath**.

+### gcePersistentDisk
+- mounts a Google Compute Engince (GCE) Persistent Disk into our **Pod**.
+- when a **Pod** is removed, the contents of a are preserved.
+- PD can be mounted as [read-only]() by multiple **Pods** simultaneously, which means that we can pre-populate a PD with your dataset and then serve it in parallel from as many **Pods** as we need.
+However, PD can only be mounted by a single **Pod** in [read-write]() mode.

+Restriction:
+- must create PD before use it
+- Worker Nodes, on which **Pods** are running, must be GCE VMs
+- those VMs need to be in same GCE project and zone as the PD

+:warning: These restriction are same for AWS or Azure

 # Architecture of K8s